 Omega-3s are an integral structural component of brain cell membranes and nerve cells.

-When omega-3s aren’t available, your brain will use whatever inferior fats are available, creating inferior brain cells.
+When omega-3 fats aren’t available, your brain will use whatever fats are available, thereby creating inferior brain cells.

 Healthy brain cells are your first line of defense against depression and other mood disorders.